Being a dairy farmer takes a 24/7 commitment every day of the year. Even on holidays, the cows must be milked and cared

 Dairy farms in Rhode Island help to preserve 500 acres of land — that’s more land than Rhode Island’s most popular state park.

-Vermont is home to the most dairy farms in New England with nearly 700 dairy farming families.
+Vermont is home to the most dairy farms in New England with over 600 dairy farming families.
 Get to know some of them below.

-There are 16 manure digesters on VT dairy farms, more per capita than any other state.
+There are 16 manure digesters on Vermont dairy farms, more per capita than any other state.
 That’s enough energy to power more than 4,000 Vermont homes annually.